Topical Steroid Withdrawals and Steroid Phobia

 What are Topical Steroids?

 Also referred to as topical corticosteroids, cortisone and glucocorticosteriod.
-‘Topical’ means applied directly onto the skin.
-‘Steroids’ are a group of natural hormones, produced in the body by a variety of different glands.
-They are also produced synthetically as medicines and given as creams/ointments, injections and/in tablet form.
+They are produced synthetically as medicines and given as creams/ointments, injections and/in tablet form.

 Topical steroids come in different strengths or potencies.
 Which topical steroid/s you are prescribed will depend on the severity of your eczema, your age, the part of your body that is affected and any other treatments you are using.